-In the new LCAP, we are not including a metric for 9th graders enrolled in transitional math as our actions and services have been effective in reducing this.
+In the new LCAP, we are not including a metric for 9th graders enrolled in transitional math as we believe our actions and services have been effective in reducing this, despite the anomaly in the 2023 year.
 We will also shift our focus on MAP data to primarily measuring growth over Fall, Winter, and Spring testing windows within a single school year and rely on CAASPP to provide an accurate reflection of student achievement.

-As we look at the future of our school, we intend to re-evaluate the standards-aligned curriculum at use in our Home Study and Academy program.
-There is a strong push for alignment within our Home Study program that could support the reevaluation of recommended core curriculums and the adoption of additional engaging and standards-aligned materials and recourses to be distributed through our Resource Center for all students.
-Within our Academy program, some core teachers are creating their own standards-aligned materials and, to impact student learning and increase student outcomes, we want to adopt CCSS aligned curriculum in all of our core Academy classes.
+As we look at the future of our school, there is a strong push for alignment within our Home Study program that could support the reevaluation of recommended core curriculums and adopt additional engaging and standards-aligned materials and recourses to be distributed through our Resource Center for all students.
+This will be supported by actions related to providing standards-aligned curriculum.
+We are also excited to transition our Academy program to a Spanish-immersion model and actions/service will be developed to support that.